dwarvesf/playground/Engineering/Frontend/Parse, don't vaildate in TypeScript.md

 ---
-tags: engineering/frontend, frontend, parse, validation
+tags: engineering/frontend, frontend, parse, validation, typescript
 author: Tran Hoang Nam
+github_id: namtrhg
-date: 2022-12-30
+date: 2023-01-05
+icy: 10
 ---

 The _**"parse, don't validate"**_ approach is all about processing incoming data and failing in a controlled manner if parsing fails.
 It is all about leveraging trustworthy, secure, and typed data structures within your code and ensuring that all incoming data is handled at the very edges of your systems.
 Instead of passing receiving data deep into your code, parse it immediately and fail quickly if necessary.

 Parsing is better than validation because it requires you to explicitly handle every incoming data.
 It provides a type-safe method of working and makes it difficult to spread harmful material throughout your apps and data storage.
 However, it is true that parsing frequently incorporates data validation.